AmanDesai10/BookAStay/README.md

 ## Deployment

 Our backend services are deployed on render repository, and frontend web application is hosted on Netlify.

+_Note: The backend in deployed on free tier of render, it may take some time to load the data for the first time as the server goes to sleep after few minutes of inactivity._

 ## Installation & Usage steps